 Our CISCE Indian School Certificate Guide (ISCE) can be found here and Indian School Certificate in Secondary Education Guide (ICSE) here.
 A Guide to the alternative CBSE based All India Secondary School Examination (AISSE) can be found here and the All India Senior School Certificate (AISSC) here.

-To give some context to the choice faced by parents seeking an ICSE based education, GEMS Modern fees run between 26,780 AED and 60,000 AED, JSS International fees run between 13,000 AED and 33,920 AED and Ambassador fees between 20,700 AED and 36,550 AED.
+To give some context to the choice faced by parents seeking an ICSE based education, GEMS Modern fees run between 26,780 AED and 60,000 AED, JSS International fees run between 13,000 AED and 33,920 AED and Ambassador fees between 20,924 AED at Pre-K and 42,298 AED.
+A 6% discount is offered on these fees for 2019-20.
 JSS International and Ambassador operate just below mid-tier fee levels and, for an ICSE education, there is currently no affordable fee option for prospective parents in Dubai.
 It is fair to say that GEMS Modern operates in a completely different, significantly higher performing space to both JSS International and Ambassador and comparisons are not fair.
 With fees no object, and ICSE a must, GEMS Modern is, in our view, leagues apart the better school option for prospective parents.
 Our view of this may well change if the Ambassador School Dubai succeeds in its ambition to offer parallel stream IB Diploma provision.

 JSS International and Ambassador, in fees and grading, operate in a broadly comparable space so parents are likely to be focused on these two schools if ICSE and (relative) affordability are the key issues.
 One key difference between the schools is scale – the Ambassador School currently is a relatively small school with a role of around 750 children, this comparing to a school size at JSS of some 1800 children.
 The feel is very different.
 One obvious trade off comes with facilities which are of a higher standard at JSS International – for example, JSS International offers the benefit of a pool, its own auditorium and much newer infrastructure.
 More substantially, in subject choice, JSS International offers a much greater breadth of subject provision at all phases and particularly in Grades 11 and 12.